adeora/Python-LMS/README.md

-# TSA Course Management System- Version 1.2 #
+# TSA Learning Management System- Version 1.2 #

 ## Description ##

-This is a Course Management System created for the 2014 TSA National Conference, and built with Flask.
+This is a Learning Management System created for the 2014 TSA National Conference, and built with Flask.

 To keep the code nice and modular, the app is organized as such: